 Now I will explore how to go on a cut.
 For the purpose of the post, I will be using a mild cut as an example.

 This is because a mild caloric deficit is widely accepted to be the best method to lose fat whilst maintaining the most muscle.
 And as a skinny guy, you probably want to keep your gains!(17)

 To go on a mild cut, you will have to reduce your calories to 10-20% of your maintenance calories.
 If you want to lose fat at a faster rate, then keep closer to the higher end of the spectrum (20%).(18)

 Additionally, it is essential to maintain a high level of protein intake.
-I would recommend 2.4g of protein per kg of bodyweight per day to maximise muscle maintenance.(19)
+I would recommend 2.4g of protein per kg of body weight per day to maximize muscle maintenance.(19)

-Finally, you should stick to your usual resistance training programme.
+Finally, you should stick to your usual resistance training program.
 You will likely lose some strength on your cut (this is normal).